ahmadizzan/ahmadizzan.github.io/about.md

 permalink: /about/
 ---

 Hello!
+I'm Izzan ()

+I'm currently working on machine learning at stealth startup in Singapore.

-I'm Ahmad Izzan (Izzan), a computer science student undergrad at [Bandung Institute of Technology](https://if.stei.itb.ac.id/), Indonesia.
-I'm interested in tech field especially in machine learning and distributed system.
+I'm a final-year computer science student at [Bandung Institute of Technology](https://if.stei.itb.ac.id/), Indonesia.

-I'm fortunate enough to gain valuable experiences from my internships.
-Previously interned at Bukalapak as a Machine Learning Engineer Intern and Dekoruma as a Software Engineering Intern.

-At the moment, I'm working with [Prof. Haryadi Gunawi](https://people.cs.uchicago.edu/~haryadi/) of University of Chicago on distributed system research in garbage collector in part of [GIK Lab](https://sites.google.com/site/garudailmukomputer/).

-Feel free to reach me at [aahmadizzan@gmail.com](mailto:aahmadizzan@gmail.com).
+Previously I worked on machine intelligence at Google, system research at GIK Lab-UChicago, text summarization at ITB, image search at Bukalapak, and notification at Dekoruma.

 In my spare time, I enjoy watching movies/tv series and listening to loud music.

-Currently 6 seasons deep into The Office!
+Feel free to reach me at [twitter](https://twitter.com/regrezan), [aahmadizzan@gmail.com](mailto:aahmadizzan@gmail.com), or [linkedin](https://www.linkedin.com/in/ahmadizzan/).